-Auction 106: FCC announces procedures and filing freeze; REC announces services for auction participants including NCE.
+Auction 109: FCC announces procedures; REC announces services for auction participants including NCE.

-The FCC has issued a public notice regarding the upcoming FM broadcast auction #106.
-In this auction, 130 FM allotments will be available for auction with opening bids ranging from $750 to $100,000 based on market size and other factors.
+The FCC has issued a public notice regarding the upcoming FM broadcast auction #109.
+In this auction, 136 FM allotments will be available for auction with opening bids ranging from $750 to $100,000 based on market size and other factors.
 4 AM allotments in the St. Louis area will also be offered, each with an opening bid of $50,000.

 Once the auction is over, winners must submit a down payment of 20% of the winning bid minus bidding credits and minus the up front payment within 10 days of the auction closing.
 The remainder is due 10 business days after that.